 \subsection{Decidability of the modular winning strategy problem}

-In this section we will establish the decidability of the existence of modular winning strategy problem.
+In this section we will establish the decidability of the existence of a modular winning strategy problem.
 In the following section we will establish the NP upper bound, and finally show NP-hardness.
-We start with objective $\LimInfAvg\geq0$, and then show the result for objective $\LimSupAvg \geq0$.
-The result for mean-payoff objectives with strict inequality will also easily follow from our results.
+We start with the objective $\LimInfAvg\geq 0$, and then show the result for the objective $\LimSupAvg \geq 0$.
+The results for mean-payoff objectives with strict inequality will also easily follow from our results.

+\begin{remark} We note that the reduction we presented in Section~\ref{sec:games} from the non-universality problem of WFA to two-player mean-payoff pushdown games does not hold when we restrict player~1 to modular strategies.
+Indeed, a modular strategy cannot fill the stack with an arbitrary long stack alphabet string without eventually visiting the same module twice (and then it must be the case that the operations are repeated forever).
+Hence, player~1 cannot fill the stack with an arbitrary word to witness the non-universality of the WFA. \end{remark}

 {\bf Objective $\LimInfAvg\geq 0$.} For the decidability result, we will show the existence of \emph{cycle independent} modular winning strategies, and the result will also be useful to establish the complexity results.
-We start with the notion of a cycle free path in a graph.